EXPLAINER: What's the Senate filibuster and why change it?

+1 of5 FILE - In this Aug.
+29, 1957, file photo, Sen. Strom Thurmond, R-S.C., waves as he leaves the Senate chamber at end of his 24 hour, 18 minute filibuster against the Civil rights Act.
+Senate Republicans are poised to use a filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
+6 attack on the Capitol.
+The showdown will be the first time this year the GOP has used the delaying tactic to try killing major legislation, Thurmond talked on the Senate floor in the longest Senate speech by a single senator for which there are records of speaking length.
+AP Show More Show Less

-1 of5 Senate Majority Leader Chuck Schumer, D-N.Y., speaks during the signing ceremony of the COVID-19 Hate Crime Act, on Capitol Hill in Washington, Wednesday, May 19.
+2 of5 Senate Majority Leader Chuck Schumer, D-N.Y., speaks during the signing ceremony of the COVID-19 Hate Crime Act, on Capitol Hill in Washington, Wednesday, May 19.
 2021.
-Jose Luis Magana/AP Show More Show Less
+Jose Luis Magana/AP Show More Show Less 3 of5

 5 of5